Why do we need high purity metals?

 The effect of impurities on alloy properties is well established (1) but is largely forgotten in discussions about bulk materials.
-The bottom line is this: without high purity metals, researchers may be missing, or not seeing, the true physical properties (or physics of the material) which results in missed opportunities to refine theories, models, or develop devices.
+The bottom line is this: without high purity metals, researchers may be missing, or not seeing, the true physical properties (or physics of the material) which results in missed opportunities to refine theories, discover new materials and phemomena, or develop devices.
 Let the image below serve as an example why purity is a critical factor in fundamental research:

 The obvious difference in the two entropy curves for the two Gd5Si2Ge2 samples is due to purity.
 The large peak in the high purity (KAG) sample is derived by both a magnetic and structural transition.
 This structural transition is not exhibited in samples made from low purity metal.

 Another example of purity driving properties in superconducting MgB2 is found in reference (2).

 How pure are Ames Laboratory's rare earth metals?